infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/Ludum Dare/2022/Game Document.md

 ### Storyline
-Light machine rings (light conditions critical)
+~~Light machine rings (light conditions critical)~~

-You wake up from bed
+~~You wake up from bed~~

 "Good morning Heather"

-Heather:
+~~Heather: ~~

 "I know girl"

-"It's been lonely for me too"

-"I have to light up now"

-"It's dark, I know, that's why I have to light up"
+"It's dark, I know, I'll have to deal with it"

 "Dont worry, I'll be back"

 You walk out of the house, open the fence door

-*breath* "just follow the yellow stick rope"
+*breath* "just light the torches...easy"

-"It's been a while since I had to light the torches"
+"It's been a while since we had rain"

-"I'm just not born to be a runner"
+"well...i...had rain"

 [into ring 1, a plain grass flat land]
 [pass by a picnic table]

-"Hey I remember this spot, mom used to make sandwiches every sunday"
+"Hey I remember this spot, we used to come here every day"

 "I remember when dad used to bring me to ring 15"

-"We would fish and swing around the trees together"
+"We would fish together"

+"Who knows, maybe if we get enough rain, there'll be a new lake"

 [arriving at ring 2, starting to slope downwards] [there is a marking of number counting on it]
-"hmm...i wonder what they were counting"

-"it couldn't be the monsters, it's only ring 2"

-"nevermind"

-"just keep going"
+"welcome to ring 2, damn, im gonna have to learn how to make that paint"

+"but that's not important right now"

+"gotta light the torches"

 [into ring 2]